moorthykathiresan/DataStructures_CSharp/README.md

 # DataStructures_CSharp

-Repository to host the demonstrations and learning Data structures on Csharp
+Demonstrations and purpose of Data structures in Csharp.